CitrineInformatics/crystal-refinement/README.md

 - Python packages: pymatgen, numpy

-- SHELXTL xl.exe and xs.exe files (or xl, xs files for mac) If these files are named differently in your distribution, please rename them to match.
+- SHELXTL xl.exe and xs.exe files (or xl, xs files for mac).
+If these files are named differently in your distribution, please rename them to match.

 - Citrination client:  https://github.com/CitrineInformatics/python-citrination-client